 With that in mind, here are nine rules for creating personal videos that convert.

-1. Make Your Audience Trust You
+1. Win Your Customer's Trust

 The fact that people relate to video provides something of a shortcut to building authority.
 According to research from Reel SEO, conversion rates increase from between 27-46% when brands add a video to product pages.